Additional Author Jason C. Coffey

-In the event of a shutdown, the Government will not be able to award new contracts or task or delivery orders or to exercise options that are dependent on the funding that has not been appropriated.
+In the event of a shutdown, the government will not be able to award new contracts, issue modifications, or exercise options that are dependent on the funding that has not been appropriated.
 Existing contracts (e.g., cost-reimbursement contracts) may be funded incrementally, in which case there may not be funds available to permit performance in the event of a shutdown.

-To the extent dependent on annual appropriations that have not been obligated, agency personnel may be unavailable to administer contracts, inspect work or approve designs, or perform numerous other tasks relevant to government contracts.
+To the extent dependent on annual appropriations that have not been obligated, agency personnel may be unavailable to administer contracts, inspect work, approve designs, or perform numerous other tasks relevant to government contracts.
 A variety of contracts thus may be adversely affected by a shutdown.

-A 1981 OMB memorandum explained that activities which may continue in the absence of appropriations are “those which may be found under applicable statutes to:
+A 1981 OMB memorandum explained that activities that may continue in the absence of appropriations are “those which may be found under applicable statutes to:

 1. Provide for the national security, including the conduct of foreign relations essential to the national security or the safety of life and property[;]

-See http://main.opm.gov/policy-data-oversight/pay-leave/furlough-guidance/attachment_a-4.pdf (last visited: Sept.
+See https://www.opm.gov/policy-data-oversight/pay-leave/furlough-guidance/attachment_a-4.pdf (last visited: Sept.
 24, 2023).
-Examples under category 3 above may include “[m]edical care of inpatients and emergency outpatient care”; “[a]ctivities essential to ensure continued public health and safety, including safe use of food and drugs and safe use of hazardous materials; and “air traffic control and other transportation safety functions and the protection of transport property,” among others.
+Examples under category 3 above may include “[m]edical care of inpatients and emergency outpatient care”; “[a]ctivities essential to ensure continued public health and safety, including safe use of food and drugs and safe use of hazardous materials”; and “air traffic control and other transportation safety functions and the protection of transport property,” among others.
 See id.

 Stop Work and Stopping Work

-If a shutdown would prevent a contractor from performing its work (e.g., necessary funding cannot be obligated to the contracts or contractor personnel cannot access the government facilities where work is to be performed, etc.), the contracting officer should issue a written stop-work orders to the contractor prior to or at least as soon as the shutdown happens.
-See FAR 52.242-15(a).1
+If a shutdown would prevent a contractor from performing its work (e.g., necessary funding cannot be obligated to the contracts, or contractor personnel cannot access the government facilities where work is to be performed), the contracting officer should issue a written stop-work order to the contractor prior to or at least as soon as the shutdown happens.
+See FAR 52.242-15(a).

 Practical Problems and Planning Ahead

-The following are five basic suggestions to follow while navigating the (potentially) choppy waters of any (hopefully brief) shutdown.
+The following are five basic suggestions for contractors while navigating the (potentially) choppy waters of any (hopefully brief) shutdown.

-In light of the burdens that COs will face, it may be prudent to approach Cos with some preliminary analysis (to the extent feasible) regarding whether your contract would be impacted by a shutdown and, if so, a plan of action to implement an orderly shutdown.
+In light of the burdens that COs will face, it may be prudent to approach COs with some preliminary analysis (to the extent feasible) regarding whether your contract would be impacted by a shutdown and, if so, a plan of action to implement an orderly shutdown.
 It also may be prudent to provide any communications received from relevant program offices or officials so that the CO is aware of them.
 Where the CO agrees that performance of a particular contract may continue, such information would be beneficial in terms of planning a course of action for other contracts as well as communicating with employees.

-At a minimum, communications with COs regarding how a shutdown should be implemented may improve customer relations and reduce the prospect of subsequent disputes regarding costs.
-Contractors must be mindful, however, that COs and other agency personnel may be burdened with their own concerns about their ability to weather the shutdown while waiting for pay that may be delayed considerably.
+At a minimum, communications with COs regarding how a shutdown should be implemented may improve customer relations and heads off subsequent disputes regarding costs.
+Be mindful, however, that COs and other agency personnel may be burdened with their own concerns about their ability to weather the shutdown while waiting for pay that may be delayed considerably.

 Third, reach out to your team.
-To mitigate costs, contractors affected by the shutdown will need to contact their subcontractors and vendors to alert them to the shutdown and to defer deliveries or performance where possible.
+To mitigate costs, you will need to contact your subcontractors and vendors to alert them to the shutdown and to defer deliveries or performance where possible.
 Hopefully, the subcontract or supply agreement will include a stop-work or similar clause.
-Contractors also should inquire about the impact of deferring delivery on the subcontractor or vendor’s ability to make deliveries at a later date if inventory is reallocated to other contracts.
-Regardless of whether the contractor later pursues an increase in price, it may need to negotiate an appropriate extension to the schedule when the stop-work order is lifted.
-To better manage expectations, it would be advisable to give the CO advance notice of any slippage by a supplier that may be beyond a day-for-day slip.
+You also should inquire about the impact of deferring delivery on the subcontractor’s or vendor’s ability to make deliveries at a later date if inventory is reallocated to other contracts.
+Regardless of whether you later pursue an increase in price, you may need to negotiate an appropriate extension to the schedule when the stop-work order is lifted.
+To better manage expectations, you should give the CO advance notice of any slippage by a supplier that may be beyond a day-for-day slip.

 Fourth, explore alternatives in advance.
 Can employees be assigned to other projects?
 If so, will it be possible to reassign them to the government contract when the shutdown ends?
-Is there a reasonable basis to anticipate that the contractor may recover for any delay or increased costs resulting from the reassignment?
+Is there a reasonable basis to anticipate that you may recover for any delay or increased costs resulting from the reassignment?
 Will you furlough your employees or lay them off?
 A furlough means that you continue to maintain benefits for the employees while a layoff is for a longer term, which may require the employees to take actions such as obtaining insurance for healthcare.
 Either may mean that the employees are entitled to unemployment compensation.

-Finally, as with any contracts matter, document your work.
+Finally, as with any contract matter, document your work.
 Unabsorbed overhead and other costs may be recoverable.
 Establish billing codes to track the costs of your shutdown and restart efforts.
-Although contractors may elect not to pursue equitable adjustments for increased costs (e.g., under the Stop-Work or Changes clauses) arising out of a shutdown, they should document all activities taken to implement a shutdown as well as the associated actions for restarting.
-Adequate documentation of the precise steps and timing—including any outreach to contracting officials and advice or concurrence by agency contracting officials – will better enable the contractor to present a request for equitable adjustment that is targeted to the precise impact of the shutdown rather than reliant on a “total cost” method of claiming costs.
-This activity will have the further benefit of enabling the contractor to show that it implemented any shutdown as efficiently as possible under the circumstances.
+Although you may elect not to pursue equitable adjustments for increased costs (e.g., under the Stop-Work or Changes clauses) arising out of a shutdown, you should document all activities taken to implement a shutdown as well as the associated actions for restarting.
+Adequate documentation of the precise steps and timing—including any outreach to contracting officials and advice or concurrence by the relevant agency contracting officials (or lack thereof)—will better enable you to present a request for equitable adjustment that is targeted to the precise impact of the shutdown rather than reliant on a “total cost” method of claiming costs.
+This activity will have the further benefit of enabling you to show that you have implemented any shutdown as efficiently as possible under the circumstances.

-In sum, any shutdown will not last forever, and may be over relatively quickly.
+In sum, any shutdown will not last forever and may be over relatively quickly.
 Following up afterwards may be process-intensive and require careful documentation of the impact on the contractor.
 Take the lessons learned from this round and build your best practices for the next time.